Actindo-AG/Documentation/DataHub/UserInterface/02d_Settings.md

   Name and username of the user who created the attribute set mapping.

 - ![Add](/Assets/Icons/Plus01.png "[Add]") (Add)
   Click this button to create an attribute set mapping.
-The *Create ETL Attribute Set Mapping* window is displayed.
+The *Create ETL attribute set mapping* window is displayed.

-## Create ETL Attribute Set Mapping
+## Create ETL attribute set mapping

 *DataHub > Settings > Tab ETL > Button Add*

 ![Create ETL attribute set mapping](/Assets/Screenshots/DataHub/Settings/ETL/CreateETLAttributeSetMapping.png "[Create ETL attribute set mapping]")

-- *Source Attribute Set*
+- *Source attribute set*
   Click the drop-down list and select the appropriate source attribute set for the mapping.
 All attribute sets are displayed in the drop-down list.
 Use the search bar in the drop-down list to search for an attribute set.

 [comment]: <> (Die Search bar funktioniert nicht richtig.
 Ich springe einfach in die Liste und raus aus der Suche...)

-- *Destination Attribute Set*
+- *Destination attribute set*
   Click the drop-down list and select the appropriate destination attribute set for the mapping.
 All attribute sets are displayed in the drop-down list.
 Use the search bar in the drop-down list to search for an attribute set.
-The *Copy ETL Attribute Set Mapping* drop-down list is unlocked if any attribute set mapping with the selected destination attribute set already exists.
+The *Copy ETL attribute set mapping* drop-down list is unlocked if any attribute set mapping with the selected destination attribute set already exists.

 - *Language*
   Click the drop-down list and select the language from which the value of a multilingual attribute will be taken when mapping it to a single language attribute.
 All languages are displayed in the drop-down list.